How to use Command Mode

 4. Release the shortcut.
 Flow replaces the highlighted text with the result.

-Warning: The edited text replaces your highlighted selection.
-Select exactly what you want transformed.
-You can undo with Cmd+Z (Mac) or Ctrl+Z (Windows).
+Warning: The edited text replaces your highlighted selection, so select exactly what you want transformed.
+To revert, press Cmd+Z (Mac) or Ctrl+Z (Windows).

 "Press enter" voice command

-Say "press enter" at the end of a dictation to have Flow automatically press the Enter key after pasting your text.
-The words "press enter" are removed from the output — only your dictated text is pasted, followed by an Enter keystroke.
-This automatically sends messages or prompts in apps where Enter submits.
+Say "press enter" at the end of a dictation to have Flow press the Enter key after pasting your text.
+The words "press enter" are stripped from the output, so Flow pastes only your dictated text and then sends an Enter keystroke — useful in chat and prompt apps where Enter submits.

-Flow handles punctuation automatically, so saying "Hello world.
+Flow handles punctuation automatically.
+Saying "Hello world.
 Press enter." pastes "Hello world." and then presses Enter.
 The command is case-insensitive and only recognized at the end of your dictation.

-Note: The first time you say "press enter," Flow shows a notification introducing the feature with a brief explanation.
-Tap Great to enable it, or dismiss the notification to keep "press enter" as literal text in your output.
-You can also enable or disable it any time in Settings → Experimental.
+Note: The first time you say "press enter," Flow shows a one-time notification.
+Tap Great to enable it, or Disable to keep "press enter" as literal text in future dictations.
+Change this any time in Settings → Experimental.

 Examples